 Table of contents

-In fact, I have proof that these low carb double chocolate muffins taste JUST like "proper" chocolate muffins.
+In fact, I have proof that these keto double chocolate muffins taste JUST like "proper" chocolate muffins.
 Because I served them to my carb-loving teenagers and they asked for seconds!

 Carbs in chocolate muffins